 In 1960 Playskool redesigned the Tot Railroad system with new plastic trains, softer black plastic rails, and more plastic accessories.
 This system was sold as a "Teach-a-Tot Toy" under the Holgate Toy Company name, which Playskool had acquired in 1958.

 New track is molded from a softer black plastic with sleepers in the tooling.
-New ascending tracks work with a new series of risers.
+Molding slot mark are present on the bottom of most pieces.

 Although it seems that Tot Railroad is largely lost to time, it does seem to have been a relatively popular train toy, staying on sale for a decade with multiple sets released in different regions.
 By 1956 it was already referred to as "famous" and had appeared in contemporary television like I Love Lucy and it continued to live on as the origin for both the Child Guidance Railroad and its many offshoots as well as the still very popular Plarail.